MoniqueCastro/SmartCoding-Website/README.md

 # SmartCoding-Website
-SmartCoding´s second assignment using HTML and CSS.
+SmartCoding´s second assignment using HTML, CSS and JavaScript.